Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - Evidence of brain lesions differentially affects different types of remembered information, suggesting that there’s more than one memory system.
 - Experience-dependent brain development and learning are similar but probably use similar mechanisms at different times and in different cortical areas.
 - Learning and memory are lifelong adaptations of brain circuitry to the environment.
-- Learning: the acquisition of new knowledge and skills.
+- *Learning*: the acquisition of new knowledge and skills.
-- Memory: the retention of learned information.
+- *Memory*: the retention of learned information.
 - No single brain structure or cellular mechanism accounts for all learning.
 - The way information of a particular type is stored may also change over time.
-- Declarative memory: memory of events and facts.
+- *Declarative memory*: memory of events and facts.
 - Declarative memory is broken down into
   - *Episodic memory*: events.
   - *Semantic memory*: facts.